- + 61Images

 3 Series Latest Update

-BMW 3 Series Features: BMW has equipped the sedan with up to 10.25-inch touchscreen infotainment system, wireless charging, a sunroof, a 12.3-inch digital driver’s display, three-zone climate control, and ambient lighting.
+BMW 3 Series Features: The sedan is equipped with features such as a 10.25-inch touchscreen infotainment system, wireless charging, a sunroof, a 12.3-inch digital driver’s display, three-zone climate control, and ambient lighting.

-BMW 3 Series Safety: The BMW 3 Series gets a host of safety equipment such as six airbags, ABS with brake assist, ISOFIX child seat anchors, and a tyre pressure monitoring system.
+BMW 3 Series Safety: The carmaker offers a host of safety equipment such as six airbags, ABS with brake assist, ISOFIX child seat anchors, and a tyre pressure monitoring system.

 BMW 3 Series Price

 The price of BMW 3 Series starts at Rs.
-43.60 Lakh and goes upto Rs.
-62.90 Lakh.
-BMW 3 Series is offered in 5 variants - the base model of 3 Series is 330i Sport and the top variant BMW 3 Series M340i Xdrive which comes at a price tag of Rs.
-62.90 Lakh.
+46.90 Lakh and goes upto Rs.
+68.90 Lakh.
+BMW 3 Series is offered in 5 variants - the base model of 3 Series is 330i Sport and the top variant BMW 3 Series M340i xDrive 50 Jahre M Edition which comes at a price tag of Rs.
+68.90 Lakh.

 BMW 3 Series Comparison with similar cars